enorart/enorart/README.md

 </a>
 </p>

-- 👋 Hi, I’m @enorart
+- 👋 Hi, I’m @enorart !

-- 👀 I’m interested in backend and frontend development, machine learning, artifical intelligence
+- 👀 I’m interested in backend and frontend development and in machine learning, artifical intelligence...

-- 💻 I’m currently learning by myself on machine learning in computer vision and website creation
+- 💻 I’m currently learning by myself on machine learning in computer vision and on website creation

-- 💡 Open to collaborating on projects and innovative ideas
+- 💡 Open to collaborating on projects and innovative ideas !

 - 🎓 I'm a student at INSA Lyon engineering school in France